01

 Sub note

-During this trip, i read the Matthew McConaughey memoir, "Greelights".
-This quote seemed scratched an itch at the time (it still does):
+During this trip, I read the Matthew McConaughey memoir, "Greelights", which I highly recommend giving it a read.
+This quote scratched an itch at the time (it still does):

 “Sometimes you gotta go back to go forward.
 And I don’t mean goin’ back to reminisce or chase ghosts.
 I mean go back to see where you came from, where you been, how you got HERE."